federkone/BlockDynastyEconomy/README.md

     -refactor config file, add message file
     -create command for edit accountCanReciveCurrency attribute
-    -complete use case and comand for delete account -complete use case delete currency and command //deleting a currency will be delete all balances of that currency- check -add rate for exchange/trade/transfer currency, its all ready usesCaseFactory/atributes for implement this feature -complete use case for balTop and command, this command will show the top X balances of a currency, ej: eco top 10, eco top 5 etc
+    -complete use case and comand for delete accountDb -complete use case delete currency and command //deleting a currency will be delete all balances of that currency- check -add rate for exchange/trade/transfer currency, its all ready usesCaseFactory/atributes for implement this feature -complete use case for balTop and command, this command will show the top X balances of a currency, ej: eco top 10, eco top 5 etc